Kejriwal appeals for plasma donation | Health

 Kejriwal appeals for plasma donation

-Delhi Chief Minister Arvind Kejriwal Tuesday said very less plasma is available in stock for treating COVID-19 patients and appealed to those who have recovered from the disease to actively donate it.
+Delhi Chief Minister Arvind Kejriwal on Tuesday said plasma stocks to treat COVID-19 patients are running very low and appealed to those who have recovered from the infection to be proactive in donating it.

 A day after 14 hospitals in the national capital were converted into COVID-only facilities, the chief minister said planned surgeries like knee replacement can be delayed for 2-3 months though he stressed that there is enough capacity for emergency surgeries. ''This wave is very dangerous.
 According to data of last 10-15 days, 65 per cent of patients are below 45 years of age.
 Your health and life are very important to us.
 So, I would like to appeal to the youth to step out of the house only when it is necessary and follow all COVID protocols,'' Kejriwal told a press conference.